guscsales/mashgin-take-home/README.md

 # Mashgin Take Home - Gustavo

-This project is using NX.
+This project is using NX, NestJS, NextJS, TailwindCSS, ShadcnUI and more.
 What you need to have on your machine:

 - NodeJS 18+
 - Docker